dannypsnl/write-a-programming-language/ch2-semantic-checker.md

        #f)]))
 ```

-As the last case shows, `check` is not good enough, the problem is we can have deeper function hiding in the tree.
+As the last case shows, `:` is not good enough, the problem is we can have deeper function hiding in the tree.
 To find out them, we need unification: a function takes type, type, environment and returns a type.
 Obviously, we have to know type of sub-term, get type from a term called inference.

 TODO: inference